VENARTIS Innovation Award 2017

 - Mosti, G., and H. Partsch.
 "Improvement of venous pumping function by double progressive compression stockings: higher pressure over the calf is more important than a graduated pressure profile."
 European Journal of Vascular and Endovascular Surgery 47.5 (2014): 545-549.

 - Mosti, G., and H. Partsch.
 "High compression pressure over the calf is more effective than graduated compression in enhancing venous pump function."
 European Journal of Vascular and Endovascular Surgery 44.3 (2012): 332-336.
 2. Wiklander et al. "An investigation of the ability to produce a defined ‘target pressure’ using the PressCise compression bandage."
 International wound journal (2015).

 The author is CEO of PressCise AB, Sweden.

-The main reasons for selecting this contribution for the 2017 Venartis Phlebology Innovation Award were 1) good scientific basis, 2) potential patient benefit by easier donning and more comfortable wearing for a majority of indications while achieving adequate pressures, 3) product ready for marketing.
+The main reasons for selecting this contribution for the 2017 Venartis Phlebology Innovation Award were 1) the solid scientific basis, 2) the potential patient benefit by easier donning and more comfortable wearing for a majority of instances while achieving adequate pressures, 3) the product was ready for marketing.

-During the UIP 2018 "New technology session" in Melbourne, Andreas Nilsson gave a talk on his project and while he was presenting, he revealed he was wearing one of the novel stockings with a Picopress underneath, showing 22 mmHg.
+During the UIP 2018 ‘New technology session’ in Melbourne, Andreas Nilsson gave a talk on his project and while he was presenting, he revealed he was wearing one of the novel stockings with a Picopress underneath, showing 22 mmHg.
 He removed the stocking from his leg and put it over his arm.
 Obviously, this should result in a big loss of pressure, according to compression modalities we are used to.
 However, Picopress showed a pressure of 17 mmHg!
-We have to accept this a s a proof of alternative textile compression media, which are more independent from leg circumference and exact leg measurements.
-The clinical benefits and indications for this device (most probly not those requiring media with a high stiffness index) still have to be established.
+We have to accept this as proof of alternative textile compression methods, which are more independent from leg circumference and exact leg measurements.
+The clinical benefits and indications for this device (most probably not those requiring methods with a high stiffness index) still need to be established.